atongsak/Fall2023_CS450/README.md

 # CS 450 - Introduction to Computer Graphics

 Here are all my projects from CS 450 - Introduction to Computer Graphics with Dr. Mike Bailey.
-I learned how to implement iconic CG effects, from lighting to texture mapping to shaders, in barebones OpenGL and GLSL.
+I learned how to implement iconic CG effects, from lighting to texture mapping to shaders, in C++ with OpenGL and GLSL.

 Check out my pdfs folder to read about my approach to each project!